 Woof Balloon Garland

 I have really enjoyed trying my hand at balloon garlands.
 This is my third attempt and I can tell I’m getting better and better at it.
 You might remember my second attempt from my Ghouls Night In for Halloween (my first has yet to be posted!)
-For my first two garlands, I did the fishing line trick, but this time I purchased a balloon strip off of Amazon, and it was the easiest way to create it.
-I also bought a balloon pump to save my lungs.
-With this many balloons, especially the jumbo ones, it was necessary.
+For my first two garlands, I did the fishing line trick, but this time I purchased a Balloon Strip off of Amazon, and it was the easiest way to create it.
+I also bought a Balloon Pump to save my lungs.
+With this many balloons, especially the jumbo ones, it was necessary and worked great!

 I really think the secret to a good balloon garland is varying sizes of balloons.
 First I started off with a jumbo red balloon from Oriental Trading, then added in 11″ and 5″ balloons from Sprinkles & Confetti.
 I already had the white and blue jumbo balloons on hand for the 4th of July and never ended up using them.
 The best advice I found is to use the mini balloons to fill in holes in your garland.
 You can use glue dots to stick them in and secure them.